 API Summit: Creating a Culture of Listening

 Unlike a typical conference, the intimate, interactive summit allows each attendee to be an active participant, sharing their expertise and experiences while gaining actionable insights from others.
-Discussion topics for the day will be surfaced in advance by invitees before arrival at the The Tennessean, our host for the event (and a news organization that is hosting in-person listening events with specific Nashville populations it wants to better understand and serve).
+Discussion topics for the day were surfaced in advance by invitees before arrival at the The Tennessean, our host for the event (and a news organization that is hosting in-person listening events with specific Nashville populations it wants to better understand and serve).

-Participating organizations include, among others:
+Participating organizations included, among others:

 100 Days in Appalachia